 The United States recognized South Sudan as a sovereign, independent state on July 9, 2011, following its secession from Sudan.
 The United States played a key role in helping create the 2005 Comprehensive Peace Agreement that laid the groundwork for the 2011 referendum on self-determination, through which the people of South Sudan overwhelmingly voted for independence.
 Several disputes between Sudan and South Sudan remain unresolved post-independence, including demarcation of the border, status and rights of the citizens of each country in the other, and the status of the Abyei region.
 The United States supports the efforts of the African Union High-Level Implementation Panel to help the parties work through these issues.

-On December 15, 2013, longstanding political tensions between President Salva Kiir Mayardit and former First Vice President Riek Machar erupted into widespread violence, which led to Machar’s fleeing the country.
+On December 15, 2013, longstanding political tensions between President Salva Kiir Mayardit and First Vice President Riek Machar erupted into widespread violence, which led to Machar’s fleeing the country.
 The United States supported the Intergovernmental Authority on Development (IGAD) in its mediation efforts between the parties, which resulted in the signing of the Agreement to Resolve the Conflict in the Republic of South Sudan (ARCSS) in August 2015.
 In April 2016, Riek Machar returned to Juba and, under the terms of the ARCSS, participated in the formation of the Transitional Government of National Unity.
-Progress on implementation of the agreement was slow, and on July 8, 2016, fighting broke out between forces loyal to Kiir and forces loyal to Machar.
-Machar fled the country and was replaced as First Vice President by his former chief negotiator, Taban Deng Gai.
+Progress on implementation of the Agreement was slow, and on July 8, 2016, fighting broke out between forces loyal to Kiir and forces loyal to Machar, and again Machar fled the country.
 In Machar’s absence, the government launched large-scale offensives throughout the country to consolidate its power, exacerbating an already dire humanitarian crisis.
-Abuses against civilians, including appalling levels of sexual violence, have forced more than four million people to flee their homes and left seven million South Sudanese – over half the population – in need of humanitarian assistance in 2018.
-Prospects for peace are uncertain, as South Sudan’s government has shown a reluctance to end the fighting or to prioritize the needs of its citizens.
-The United States has been deeply involved in international efforts to end the conflict.
+During this time, abuses against civilians, including appalling levels of sexual violence, forced more than four million people to flee their homes.
+The number of people killed in the fighting in the post-independent period is estimated to be 400,000 as of early 2021, and approximately 8.3 million people required humanitarian assistance in 2021, an 11 percent increase compared to 2020.
+Relief agencies project that up to 7.9 million people – more than 65 percent of the country’s population – may need emergency food assistance from October 2021 to May 2022, making South Sudan

 U.S. Assistance to South Sudan

-The U.S. Government is the leading international donor to South Sudan, providing lifesaving humanitarian assistance such as food, nutrition, protection, clean water and sanitation, as well as essential services such as food, nutrition support, emergency water and sanitation interventions, health care, and education to millions of South Sudanese citizens displaced or otherwise affected since the start of the crisis in December 2013.
-In Fiscal Year 2018, the United States provided more than $481 million in funding to support the humanitarian response in South Sudan.
-The U.S. Government also supports civil society and independent media to ensure that diverse voices are heard, and supports activities in conflict mitigation, trauma awareness, and reconciliation.
-Restoring stability in South Sudan will require ending conflicts and addressing the grievances behind them, strengthening core institutions and governance processes to make them more inclusive, and responding to the expectations of the population for essential services and improved livelihoods.
+The U.S. Government is the leading international donor to South Sudan, providing lifesaving humanitarian assistance such as food, nutrition, protection, clean water, and sanitation, as well as essential services such as food, nutrition support, emergency water and sanitation interventions, health care, and education to millions of South Sudanese citizens displaced or otherwise affected since the start of the crisis in December 2013.
+In Fiscal Year 2021, the United States provided more than $612 million in humanitarian assistance and $73.1 million in development aid to South Sudan.
+The U.S. Government also supports civil society and independent media to ensure that diverse voices are heard and supports activities in conflict mitigation, trauma awareness, and reconciliation.
+Restoring stability in South Sudan will require ending conflicts and addressing the grievances behind them; strengthening core institutions and improving governance transparency processes to make them more inclusive; fighting corruption; and responding to the expectations of the population for essential services and improved livelihoods.

 The United States collaborates with multiple United Nations agencies, other donors, and nongovernmental organizations to assist those affected by ongoing violence.